Battle of Gela (1943): 10 July

 was bombed and sunk on the first day of the invasion.

 The transports started unloading shortly after midnight, and General Guzzoni declared an emergency at 01:00.
 The first assault wave from Barnett, Lyon, Thurston and Stanton landed about 02:45.
 Shubrick destroyed two XVIII Coastal Brigade searchlights illuminating the first wave and fired on several XVIII Coastal Brigade artillery positions.
 Initial waves had landed on all beaches by 03:35.
 The Rangers landed on either side of the Gela pier.
 The 26th Regiment landed on the east side of the Gela River, and the 16th Regiment landed east of the 26th Regiment.
 Three hundred men of the 45th Division's 180th Regiment accidentally landed among the 16th Regiment on beaches west of the Acate River.

 The 12th Air Support Command planned to provide air cover of 12 fighters over Gela during daylight hours, but the number actually available was never more than eight and sometimes as few as two.
 Axis air raids took place around the clock; so no Allied fighters were present when most Axis aircraft arrived.
 The first Allied fighters arrived at 05:01 before sunrise at 05:46; but Axis bombers had arrived before first light.
-Bombs and flares began falling at 04:21 and Maddox sank at 04:58 with 212 of her crew less than two minutes after being hit by a bomb dropped by an Italian Stuka.
+Bombs and flares began falling at 04:21 and Maddox sank at 04:58 with 212 of her crew less than two minutes after being hit by a bomb dropped by a German Junker Ju-88 from unit KG-54.
 LST-345 and submarine chaser PC-621 were damaged by collision while maneuvering to avoid bombs.Savannah shot down a Ju 88 at 05:14.
 Absence of fighter cover during the initial Axis bombing attack created an enduring shipboard perception they were responsible for their own air defense and should prioritize aircraft destruction above identification.
 Axis fighters and fighter-bombers were able to make undetected low-level approaches from Catania under the fleet's radar horizon by flying down the Acate River canyon at the eastern edge of the Gela beachhead.
 Allied fighters patrolling at altitude to engage medium bombers were perceived as dive bombers and subjected to friendly fire losses when they attempted to engage low altitude air raids.
 Ships were using proximity fuzed anti-aircraft ammunition for the first time in the European theater.

 U.S. and British troops landing near Gela.